vincent-qc/vincent-qc/README.md

 ### About Me

-Hi, I am a Canadian International Bacculaureate Student and SWE [@EduBeyond](https://github.com/EduBeyond)
+Hi, I am a Canadian International Bacculaureate Student, SWE [@EduBeyond](https://github.com/EduBeyond), and Incoming Student @ Carnegie Mellon University's School of Computer Science

 I am currently allocating all of my time towards school and EduBeyond, but I still occasionally work on a few Unity games and Minecraft mods.
 Outside of programming, I also work as a Ski Instructor at Mt.
 Seymour.